geekandglitter/solotests/README.md

 # solotests
-Selenium playback testing for Solosegment
+Selenium playback testing for

+A series of tests for automated playback using Selenium